SinTan1729/chhoto-url/README.md

 - Allows setting the URL of your website, in case you want to conveniently generate short links locally.
 - Links are stored in an SQLite database.
-- Available as a Docker container.
+- Available as a Docker container with a provided compose file.
-- Backend written in Rust using [Actix](https://actix.rs/), frontend written in plain HTML and vanilla JS, using [Pure CSS](https://purecss.io/) for styling.
+- Backend written in Rust using [Actix](https://actix.rs/), and frontend written in plain HTML and vanilla JS, using [Pure CSS](https://purecss.io/) for styling.
 - Uses very basic authentication using a provided password.
 It's not encrypted in transport.